Skip to main content

 Tresorit supports compliance with numerous regulatory frameworks that govern data protection:

-- Additional frameworks: Supports CJIS, FINRA, ITAR, NIS2, and TISAX requirements
+• Additional frameworks: Supports CJIS, DORA, FINRA, ITAR, NIS2, and TISAX requirements

-This comprehensive compliance coverage means you can implement Tresorit confidently.
+This broad compliance coverage simplifies deployment in regulated environments.
 The company also offers Business Associate Agreements (BAAs) for healthcare organizations requiring HIPAA compliance.

 Industry-Specific Applications